n1n4-303/n1n4-303.github.io/posts/easteregg.md

 <img src="https://user-images.githubusercontent.com/64982634/90643158-26c2e780-e22b-11ea-93b8-dc937d583d9f.png" width="591">
 *Fig.1 - Easter egg*
 <br />
+The main things I needed for this project, the way I interpreted it, were:
 1 - a way to open my source file
 2 - a way to print out "x" seconds from buffer into a file 3 - some fx to manipulate the source